looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

 ## Prerequisites

-- Terraform installed on your machine.
+- Terraform installed on the GCP console.
 - Access to a GCP account with permission to create and manage resources.
 - A GCP project where the resources will be deployed.